thinkverse/pull-request-workflow/README.md

 # Testing GitHub workflows 🚧

-This repository is for testing Gitub workflows.
+This repository is for testing GitHub workflows.
 That means this repository is filled with dummy `pull requests` and `issues`.

 ### Workflows